 Some of the channels offered on our cable system may also be encrypted as authorized by the FCC and may be viewed only if a receiver is used.
-However, as described above, a receiver may limit your ability to use certain advanced features on your TV or VCR.
+However, as described above, a receiver may limit your ability to use certain advanced features on your TV, VCR, DVD player or DVD recorder.
 If you use a receiver and you have problems using the special features, additional equipment may be necessary to regain some or all of these features.
 Click!
 Network will consult with you upon request in order to determine what specific equipment may be available to solve your particular situation.
-This equipment may include an additional receiver or, if you have a receiver that can tune our cable channels, possibly a switch (or a special receiver with a switch) that will enable you to by-pass the receiver and tune all unencrypted channels with your TV or VCR.
+This equipment may include an additional receiver or, if you have a receiver that can tune our cable channels, possibly a switch (or a special receiver with a switch) that will enable you to by-pass the receiver and tune all unencrypted channels with your TV, VCR, DVD player or DVD recorder.

 Please contact us regarding your needs and we will discuss alternatives with you and give you a schedule of charges.
 In addition, you may purchase by-pass switches and receivers at retail outlets.
 Receivers with descrambling/decryption capabilities (so-called “pirate boxes” or “black boxes”), are illegal to sell or use.
 Because of the need to protect our encrypted services and network, we will not authorize the use of any receivers containing an embedded security access device (CableCARD), or other descramblers, not provided by us.
 People who use illegal receivers/descramblers are stealing cable service and are subject to potential fines.

 Commercial Establishment Pay-Per-View and Video On Demand (VOD) Programming